gkgaurav31/spring/22-getting-started-with-spring-mvc.md

 - The client sends an HTTP request to the web server.
 - The dispatcher servlet uses the handler mapping to find out what controller action to call.
-- The dispatcher servlet calls the controller’s action.
+- The dispatcher servlet calls the controller's action.
 - After executing the action associated with the HTTP request, the controller returns the view name the dispatcher servlet needs to render into the HTTP response.